mono-Meruo/MDocument.github.io/en/licenses/terms-of-service.md

   - Prior explicit permission from the Licensor (M.) is required.
   - Includes meeting use on VRSNS, online game platforms, and other platforms.
   - Please contact the Licensor for permission applications.
-  - **If permission was obtained from the Licensor before October 26, 2025, such use continues to be permitted.**

 **(5) Processing**
 - **J. Adjusting, reducing polygons within a range that does not spoil the appearance, and converting file formats.**